ties2/ComputerVision-DataScience-Master/docs/summary/Digital Image Processing Fundamentals and Techniqu-ch1.markdown

 # Digital Image Processing Fundamentals and Techniques

-chap 1 : (17- 46 page)
+# chap 1 : (17- 46 page)

 - Understand the concept of a digital image.
-- Have a broad overview of the historical underpinnings of the field of digital image process- ing.
+- Have a broad overview of the historical underpinnings of the field of digital image processing.
 - Understand the definition and scope of digital image processing.
 - Know the fundamentals of the electromagnetic spectrum and its relationship to image generation.